sjain75/pytutor/README.md

 1. Go to http://pytutor.ddns.net/[username]/pages/report.html
 2. Login with email id with privileges to view the report.
-3. Try getting a report with student's user id, worksheet code or get the master report. (it might take a second to load) (This updates the reports on S#)
+3. Try getting a report with student's user id, worksheet code or get the master report. (it might take a second to load) (This updates the reports on S3)
 4. <B>View the json visually using pythonTutor [Experimental]</B> </br>
    *Move the slider on the story to go to the next step. </br>